Racial/Ethnic Minority Graduate Scholarship

 STUDENT APPLICATION PROCESS

+It is the candidate’s responsibility to make sure that his or her application meets all requirements to be considered eligible for evaluation.
 Complete application packets should be sent to the SSSP Administrative Office.
 INCOMPLETE PACKETS WILL NOT BE REVIEWED.
 Each packet must include the following:

 - Racial/Ethnic Minority Graduate Scholarship Application (complete and print the application and send it in with the rest of your application);